Quinta do Ouro

 This museum dedicated to Portuguese goldsmithery actually belongs to the owners of the house.
 Visits are available by appointment and the owners would be delighted to arrange this for you.

-Make sure you visit the Thursday market in Barcelos, one of the largest in Europe.
-There are stalls which sell everything, food, ducks and rabbits, clothes, pottery and handicrafts.
+One of the largest in Europe, there are stalls which sell everything, food, ducks and rabbits, clothes, pottery and handicrafts.
 You will not come away without bagging a bargain!

 Visit the charming fortress town of Valença...

 Drive through the ancient archway that leads the way through the impressive town walls to discover cobbled streets and a delightful range of local shops selling the beautifully embroidered linen and towels for which the town is famous.

 Head to the coast for the day...